Our Team of Researchers

 These are a few of the important questions that data from NLS-72 has helped answer:

-• How do people’s life experiences and career paths after high school differ across the U.S.?
+- How do people’s life experiences and career paths after high school differ across the United States?

 Researchers have used the NLS-72 data to publish articles that contribute to community development and educational policy changes.
 Here are just a few of these important studies: